Prepping for your Engagement Session!

 How soon can you have our pictures done?

-I'll likely have your photos ready for you within a few weeks.
+I should have your photos ready for you within a few weeks!

 What should we wear?

-• Short-sleeve, elbow sleeve, 3/4 sleeve, or full-sleeved shirts
+Short-sleeve, elbow sleeve, 3/4 sleeve, or full-sleeved shirts are most flattering

 What you wear is ultimately up to you - these are not rules, just suggestions, to give you an idea of what works well and what doesn't!

-Find some GREAT tips for what to wear, HERE!
+Find some more GREAT tips for what to wear, HERE!